-There are only three countries in the world where you can see wild mountain gorillas: Uganda, Rwanda and the Democratic Republic of Congo.
-I had already decided to visit Virunga National in Congo to climb Mount Nyiragongo and see the world’s largest lava lake (check out my blog post A Hike to the World’s Largest Lava Lake – Mount Nyiragongo, DR Congo about this adventure!).
-My original plan was to go gorilla trekking in Uganda, but because I was already going to DR Congo and the permit was cheaper than in Uganda, I decided to see the gorillas in DRC.
-And I’m so glad I did!
+I was already planning to visit Virunga National Park to climb Mount Nyiragongo and see the world’s largest lava lake (check out my blog post A Hike to the World’s Largest Lava Lake – Mount Nyiragongo, DR Congo about this adventure!).
+Originally, my plan was to see gorillas in Uganda, but since I was already traveling in DR Congo and the gorilla trekking permit was much cheaper than in Uganda, I chose Congo instead.
+Looking back, I’m so glad I did—it turned out to be one of the most unforgettable experiences of my life.

 Why Should You See the Gorillas in DR Congo?

-The Permits Are Cheaper
+1. The Permits Are Cheaper

-It’s All About the Adventure!
+5. It’s All About the Adventure!

 My Gorilla Trekking Experience